How I Started Making Big Batch Hot Process Soap

 Well, there are a few benefits for me that keep me cooking my soap for production soapmaking.

 First, the faster turnaround time is a huge benefit.
-I can make a big batch of soap and deliver it with two weeks.
+I can make a big batch of soap and deliver it in two weeks.
 For my big accounts that are busy, this is a huge advantage.
 In some cases, the fast turnaround was the reason I won over the account.
-It allows me to make soap "on demand" - meaning I can wait until someone wants to buy a particular soap to make it.
+It allows me to make soap "on-demand" - meaning I can wait until someone wants to buy a particular soap to make it.

-The alternative would be to make a huge amount of soap, store it somewhere, and wait until someone buys (fingers crossed).
-This allows me to offer more options to my accounts, and saves me from having to store inventory that may not sell.
+The alternative would be to make a huge amount of soap, store it somewhere, and wait until someone buys it (fingers crossed).
+This allows me to offer more options to my accounts and saves me from having to store inventory that may not sell.

 A slab of big batch hot process soap before cutting it up.